A timeline of History

 Year V

-Clinical Courses: Internal Medicine (gastroenterology), Internal Medicine (pulmonology and nephrology), Surgical Diseases, Pediatrics, Obstetrics, Gynecology, Endocrinology, Epidemiology, Psychiatry, Oncology, Phtisiatry, Infectious Diseases, Neurosurgery, Traumatology and Orthopedics, Dermatovenerology, Clinical Pharmacology, Rehabilitation Medicine, Sports Medicine, Field Practice (Emergency Medicine Physician Assistant, surgical assistant, pediatric assistant).
+Clinical courses: Internal Medicine (Gastroenterology), Surgical Diseases, Paediatrics, Obstetrics, Gynaecology, Endocrinology, Epidemiology, Psychiatry, Oncology, Phthisiology, Infectious Diseases, Clinical Immunology and Allergology, Maxillofacial Surgery, ENT Diseases, Ophthalmology, Traumatology, Orthopaedics, Dermatovenereology, Clinical Pharmacology, Rehabilitation Medicine, Sports Medicine, practical training (Emergency Medicine Physician Assistant (EMPA), Surgical Assistant, Paediatric Medical Assistant (PMA)).

 Year VI

-Clinical Courses: Internal Medicine (gastroenterology), Internal Medicine (pulmonology and nephrology), Internal Medicine (cardiology), Surgical Diseases, Obstetrics and Gynecology, Disaster Medicine, Pediatric Surgery, Battlefield Therapy/Combat Casualty Care, Battlefield Surgery, Clinical Pathomorphology, Sports Medicine, Rehabilitation Medicine, Proctology, Infectious Diseases, Forensic Medicine, Hematology, Transfusion Medicine, Family Medicine, Polyclinic Therapy, Reanimation, Intensive Care.
+Clinical courses: Internal Medicine (Gastroenterology), Internal Medicine (Pulmonology and Nephrology), Internal Medicine (Cardiology), Surgical Diseases, Obstetrics, Gynaecology, Disaster Medicine, Paediatric Surgery, Battlefield Care, Battlefield Surgery, Clinical Pathomorphology, Sports Medicine, Rehabilitology, Proctology, Infectious Diseases, Forensic Medicine, Haematology, Transfusion Medicine, Family Medicine, Outpatient Therapy, Resuscitation, Intensive Care.

 Dean’s office